aerickt/lapwing-for-beginners/src/Chapter-15.md

 In multistroke words, we also treat `-R` as a quasi-vowel key when appropriate.

 For example, the word "carry" would be written in two strokes.
-As we must preserve the vowel sound, we have to include the `-R` key in the first stroke: `KAEUR`.
-To start the next stroke, we cannot repeat the "r" consonant by using the left hand `R` key, so we use `KWR` as a silent linker.
+As the vowel sound must be preserved, the `-R` key must be included in the first stroke: `KAEUR`.
+To start the next stroke, the "r" consonant cannot be repeated by using the left hand `R` key, so  `KWR` is used as a silent linker.

 #### Examples
 * carry `KAEUR/KWREU`